 How to store carrots?

-Unlike many other vegetables, carrots are easy to store for a long period of time.
+Unlike many other vegetables, carrots are easy to store for a long period.

-You may wash carrots, remove moisture and store in the refrigerator.
+You may wash carrots, remove moisture, and store them in the refrigerator.

-Or you may wrap non-washed carrots with paper and store in a cool place.
+Or you may wrap non-washed carrots with paper and store them in a cool place.

-(Email me if you want to use the infograph for education purpose!)
+(Email me if you want to use the infograph for education purposes!)

 What is your favorite carrot dish?
 What ingredient will go best with carrots?